-You may not know your eventual workload patterns at deployment time, and the first jobs submitted to Hadoop in the early days are usually very different than the actual jobs you will run in your production environment.
-For these reasons, Hortonworks recommends that you either use the balanced workload configuration or invest in a pilot Hadoop cluster and plan to evolve its structure as you analyze the workload patterns in your environment.
-For more information, see Early Hadoop Deployments.
+You may not know your eventual workload patterns from the first.
+And typically the first jobs submitted to Hadoop in the early days are usually very different than the actual jobs you will run in your production environment.
+For these reasons, Hortonworks recommends that you either use the Balanced workload configuration or invest in a pilot Hadoop cluster and plan to evolve its structure as you analyze the workload patterns in your environment.

+For more information, see the following section.